New Resource

 5. Bridge

-To do this exercise lie facing the ceiling, place your feet at hip-distance, and bend your knees.
-Inhale and lift your hips as you exhale and make sure that your shoulders, spine, and hips are on the same level.
+To do this exercise, lie facing the ceiling, place your feet at hip-distance, and bend your knees.
+Inhale and lift your hips as you exhale, and make sure that your shoulders, spine, and hips are on the same level.
 Inhale as you lower your body to the floor.
-Repeat this severally.
+Repeat this several times.

 Lower back pain can be excruciating and might prevent you from being productive.
 Most cases of lower back pain are caused by injury, medical conditions, or a sedentary lifestyle.

-Most people suffer lower back pain at some point in their lives.
-Exercises are great for mobilizing the lower back muscles and promotes recovery.
+Most people suffer from lower back pain at some point in their lives.
+Exercises are great for mobilizing the lower back muscles and promoting recovery.
 It’s always advisable to consult a physiotherapist before engaging in some exercises.

 About The Author:

 Anne Kamwila is a freelance content writer and a digital marketer.
-She is passionate to write on health, technology, and business-related guides, news, and books.
+She is passionate about writing on health, technology, and business-related guides, news, and books.